foss-for-synopsys-dwc-arc-processors/freertos/FreeRTOS/Demo/ARCv3_HS6x_NSIM_QEMU_GCC_MW/Readme.md

 Overview
 ====================
  This example demonstrates basic FreeRTOS task usage, using queue and semaphore to communicate.
- Note: this DEMO only supports TIMER0 and doesn't support dynamic memory management.
+ Note 1: this DEMO only supports TIMER0 and doesn't support dynamic memory management.
+ Note 2: If Metaware libraries were rebuilt for HS6x, then in Makefile define MW_HS6X_LIB.
+For example:
+    buildlib -buildlib_name hs68_full_freertos -tcf=hs68_full.tcf -Ml -buildlib_dir /path/to/lib/

+    In Makefile:
+    MW_HS6X_LIB = /path/to/lib/hs68_full_freertos

 Requirements
 ====================